nodeum-io/nodeum-sdk-js/README.md

-# nodeum-sdk
+# nodeum_sdk

-NodeumSdk - JavaScript client for nodeum-sdk
+NodeumSdk - JavaScript client for nodeum_sdk
 The Nodeum API makes it easy to tap into the digital data mesh that runs across your organisation.
 Make requests to our API endpoints and we’ll give you everything you need to interconnect your business workflows with your storage.

 All production API requests are made to: